khill42/OSC_IntroHPC/_episodes/11-cluster.md

 Chances are, you've run into one of these situations before.
 Fortunately, high-performance computing installations exist to solve these types of problems.

-With all of this in mind, let's connect to a cluster (if you haven't done so already!).
-For these examples, we will connect to Graham - a high-performance cluster located at the University of Waterloo.
-Although it's unlikely that every system will be exactly like Graham, it's a very good example of what you can expect from a supercomputing installation.
-To connect to our example computer, we will use SSH.

 ## Logging onto the cluster